 “It’s much too dangerous,” Kireh replied.
 “At least for now, at this stage.
 Sẹda is too great for your minds to handle.”

 “I’ve been using my power just fine,” Levi protested.

 “I see.”
 Something ran across Kireh’s face, some strange emotion Eros struggled to make out.
 “But you use your power to suppress your people, and they suffer because of that.”

 Air caught in Eros’s throat.
 Goosebumps rose on his skin, and a swelter of cold sweat beaded on his forehead.
 Perhaps the rumors were true.
 The cruel punishments Eros had seen with his eyes—he didn’t want to believe that Levi was using his Sẹda to torture the sanyas.
 He glanced at Levi.
 The ehol was stiff, his eyes glued to Kireh.

 Kireh’s lips formed somewhat of a smile, but Eros could tell the ehol was upset about it.
 “I’ve heard rumors you kill the sanyas mercilessly.”

 “Rumors are just that.”
 Levi sat up in his seat.
 “What does Bry say?”
 His eyes darted to the ehol who lounged on the sofa opposite the rest of the ehols.

-He was the oldest among the ehols, but the air of mystery surrounding him blocked everything else out.
-The ehol even refused to let his embers flutter about him, as though his Sẹdawas something too precious to let roam.
+Bry had sat by the window, his eyes fixed on whatever was happening in the lower courts.
+Bry was strange.
+He was the oldest among the ehols, but he never let his embers flutter around him, as though his Sẹda was something too precious to let roam.